 *Practice your cutting and pasting skills!

 Minilesson: Can I use it?
-Why do I cite it?
-How do I cite it?
+Why do I write a citation for it?
+How do I write a citation for it?

 Some images are for sale...you can't use those.